nus-tee3201/2019/programming/files-csv/text.md

 <tip-box>

-:package: In this example the 3rd value of each row is converted to an int before adding them up.
+{{ icon_example }} In this example the 3rd value of each row is converted to an int before adding them up.

 ```python
 deliveries_file = open('deliveries.csv')